How to Report Sexual Misconduct/Title IX Conduct

 The Title IX Coordinator keeps reports private and secure.
 Information in reports is used to monitor potential threats to campus safety and to take steps to promote a safer environment.
 Reports are not formally investigated unless they indicate a pattern, predator, threats, violence, or weapons.

+All non-confidential employees must report sexual misconduct to the Title IX Coordinator unless they have been designated a confidential resource and are functioning in that capacity when receiving the report.
 If a Lawrence student, faculty or staff member, or visitor describes incidents that could be considered sexual harassment, assault, or exploitation:

 1. Offer to listen and help.
 Say that you will report the misconduct to the Title IX Coordinator, and explain the purpose and privacy of these reports.
 If possible: